 An accountant or bookkeeper has to record each transaction.
 Recording financial transactions is an important requirement for a bookkeeper and accountant.
 Accuracy of the records in the financial reports of business will determine the current standing of a business’s financial health.
 If you are looking to hire an accountant, using an accounting test can help you screen and find the best candidates.

-While you’re at it, you can also suggest your hired accountant to take these career development courses so they can take full advantage of their skills for the business.
+While you’re at it, you can also suggest your hired accountant or bookkeeper to take courses from one of our Learning Paths, The Ledger-dary Bookkeeper.

 Accounting equation